Pedro Santos (footballer, born 1988): Later career

 Santos became a coach in 2024 for youth club Virginia Revolution.
-For the 2025 season, he joined Loudoun United FC of the USL Championship as a player on a 25-day contract, while still remaining employed by the Revolution in that managerial role.
+For the 2025 season, he joined Loudoun United FC of the USL Championship, first on a 25-day contract then for the remainder of the year, while still remaining employed by the Revolution in that managerial role.

 International career

 Santos earned two caps for the Portugal under-19 team, in as many friendlies against Spain in March 2007.

 Style of play

 A versatile player, Santos is capable of playing on either wing, cutting inside from the right or advancing down the line on the left, and has also been deployed as an attacking midfielder and a left-back.
 He is known for his "magic" left foot, which allows him to deliver a variety of passes and crosses.
 While playing as a more attack-minded full-back, he is recognized for his positional awareness, work rate and willingness to track back after making overlapping runs.

 Jacob Myers of The Columbus Dispatch described Santos during his time with the Columbus Crew as "one of the Crew’s hardest workers on both sides of the ball," noting that "he covers a lot of ground with a high motor and isn’t afraid to go in for a tackle."
 However, the former also observed that the latter "has shown a proclivity to dribble into defenders and lose the ball."